espcarlo27-byte/jce-cyber-lab/simulations/SIM-002-DNS-Tunneling/queries.md

 # SIM-002 – DNS Tunneling (T1071.004) – Detection Queries

-This file documents the detection logic and investigative queries relevant to SIM-002, which demonstrates **DNS tunneling–related activity** under a **SIEM ingestion outage scenario**.
+This file documents the detection logic and investigative queries used during SIM-002, which demonstrates **DNS tunneling–style activity** using **Zeek DNS telemetry indexed in Security Onion**.

-This simulation reflects a **real-world SOC degradation condition**, where:
+This simulation reflects a **realistic SOC detection workflow**, where:
-- **Packet-level sensor visibility** is the authoritative source
+- Network metadata (Zeek) is the primary detection signal
-- **Suricata → Elastic → Hunt** ingestion is unavailable (HTTP 401)
+- DNS payloads are opaque, but behavior is observable
-- **SIEM-based correlation is deferred**, not invalidated
+- Detection is based on **query structure, length, entropy, and frequency**

-Detection logic is therefore documented across **baseline validation, primary detection, and future alert readiness**.
+Detection logic is documented across **baseline validation, primary detection, and alert readiness**.

 ---